cosmo-sims/MUSIC2/README.md

 MUSIC is a computer program to generate nested grid initial conditions for high-resolution "zoom" cosmological simulations.
 A detailed description of some of the algorithms can be found in [Hahn & Abel (2011)](http://arxiv.org/abs/1103.6031), but version 2.0 is much improved and has a much lower memory footprint.
 To learn how to use MUSIC, please [read the Wiki](https://github.com/cosmo-sims/music/wiki).

-Current MUSIC key features are:
+Current MUSIC key features include:

-- Supports output for RAMSES, ENZO, Arepo, Gadget-2/3, ART, Pkdgrav/Gasoline and NyX via plugins.
+- Supports output for RAMSES, ENZO, Arepo, Swift, Gadget-2/3, ART, Pkdgrav/Gasoline and NyX via plugins.
 New codes can be added.
 - Support for first (1LPT) and second order (2LPT) Lagrangian perturbation theory.
+- Full integration of the [PANPHASIA](https://arxiv.org/abs/1306.5968) hierarchical Gaussian random fields
 - Pluggable transfer functions, currently CAMB, Eisenstein&Hu, BBKS, Warm Dark Matter variants.
 Distinct baryon+CDM fields.
 - Minimum bounding ellipsoid and convex hull shaped high-res regions supported with most codes, supports refinement mask generation for RAMSES.
 - Parallelized with OpenMP
 - Requires FFTW3, GSL (and HDF5 for output for some codes)

 ## Building MUSIC